Skylake-dev/Notes/Advanced Operating Systems/Advanced Operating Systems.md

 ### Multi-processor scheduling

-This problem is way harder, the scheduler also has to choose which CPU to assign the task:
+This problem is way harder, the scheduler also has to choose which CPU to assign the task to:

-- task synchronization my occur across parallel executions
+- task synchronization may occur across parallel executions
 - it's difficult to achieve high utilization of all CPU cores
   - need to migrate tasks across cores to balance the load, but this leads to cache miss penalties (the data needs to be loaded in the cache of the new core)
-- simultaneous access to shared resources (e.g. chache memory)
+- simultaneous access to shared resources (e.g. cache memory)
   - task scheduled on the same core may trash each other data from the cache (i.e. they need two resources that maps on the same cache address) slowing each other down, it would be more efficient to schedule those on different cores
   - they could still interfere on higher level caches that are shared across cores...

-There could be different design choiches for the scheduler:
+There could be different design choices for the scheduler:

 - single queues vs multiple queues
   - single queue: